 The high levels of fiber in raspberries keep you full for longer.
 On the other hand, the manganese levels they contain help boost your metabolic rate, thus helping the fat-burning process.
 So, that’s why raspberries are a great addition to your weight loss diet.

-These berries are rich in vitamin C – a strong antioxidant which helps reduce skin discoloration and age spots.
+These berries are rich in vitamin C – a strong antioxidant that helps reduce skin discoloration and age spots.
 It helps fill in minor wrinkles, thus making your skin look younger.
 What’s more, they protect your skin from the dangerous sun rays.

-So, you can use them to make a face mask that will make your skin glowing.
+So, you can use them to make a face mask that will make your skin glow.
 All you have to do is blend one cup of plain yogurt and two cups of fresh raspberries until you get a smooth mixture.
 Apply it all over your face, and let it stay for 15 minutes before rinsing it off with lukewarm water.

 Did you know that eating 3 servings of these berries is a great natural treatment for the age-related vision problem called macular degeneration?
 Over time, macular degeneration can lead to vision loss in the midpoint of the visual field as a result of retinal damage.